Q: What is the faculty-student ratio?

 Q: How many classes may I take per semester?

 A: The typical course load is four classes.
 To enroll in more than 5 classes, you would first consult with your faculty adviser and academic dean.
 Learn more about coursework.

 Q: Are there services for students with disabilities?

 A: We do offer accommodations and services for students with disabilities.
 The best way to find out if Connecticut College can accommodate your specific needs is to review the Office of Student Accessibility Services website and contact that office directly.

-Q: Where can I study abroad?
+Q: Where can I study away or abroad?